 When your divorce decree was established, it was based on your circumstances at that time.
 But over the months or years, those conditions may have changed.
 That's when you need the assistance of the high-qualified Orlando divorce modification lawyers at Schlegel Law Group.

 When Can a Divorce Be Modified in Florida?

 While the law doesn’t define “change of circumstances,” there are a number of common issues that qualify for a court-ordered divorce modification.

 Common Reasons for Divorce Modification in Orlando, FL:

 - Relocation, especially to a different state

 - Increase or decrease in earnings

 - Paternity disputes

 - Drug or alcohol use

-You’ll want to work with a qualified Orlando divorce modification attorney to ensure your interests are protected and the outcome is favorable.
+You’ll want to work with a qualified divorce modification lawyer in Orlando to ensure your interests are protected and the outcome is favorable.
 Schlegel Law Group can assist you.
 We’ll build a strong case, then argue persuasively on your behalf.